GIScience/climate-action-heating-emissions/README.md

 If you want to run your plugin through Docker, refer to the [Plugin Showcase](https://gitlab.heigit.org/climate-action/plugins/plugin-showcase).

+### Further requirements

+Make sure you have the following installed on your machine:
+- psql (PostgreSQL) v16.10 or higher
+- postgis v3.4.2 or higher

 ### Testing

 We use [pytest](https://pytest.org) as a testing engine.